d4n3sh/thedaneshproject/content/posts/2007-06-15-duplicate-ssh-sessions-without-password-prompt.md

 usingÂ  theÂ  ControlPathÂ  argument.Â  Additional sessions
 can connect to this socket using theÂ  sameÂ  ControlPath
 withÂ  ControlMaster set to &#8220;no&#8221; (the default).Â  These
-sessions will reuse the master instance&#8217;s networkÂ  con-
+sessions will reuse the master instance's networkÂ  con-
 nectionÂ  rather than initiating new ones.Â  Setting this
 to &#8220;ask&#8221; will cause ssh to listen for control connec-
 tions,Â  butÂ  require confirmation using the SSH_ASKPASS